AJFaraday/Thud/docs/challenge.md

 *Hurl*: If two or more dwarfs are in a line (horizontal, vertical or diagonal), they can hurl the dwarf on the end of the line, by the length of the line (e.g. in a line of 3, the dwarf on the end can be hurled 3 spaces).
-If a dwarf is hurled into a troll, the troll is killed, reducing the trolls score by 4 points.
+If a dwarf is hurled into a troll, the troll is killed, reducing the troll player's score by 4 points.

 ## Troll Movement